Sarah Berman (artist): Artistic development

 Sarah Berman settled into the tenements of NYC's Lower East Side, working as a seamstress in the harsh environment of garment sweatshops from 1912-1918.
 By the age of 16 and during these years, Berman overcame the severe conditions and trauma from her tragic early years and began pursuing her determined interest in creating artwork.

-Inspired by the various textile designs, styles and methods she would work with in the sweatshops and at the earliest stage of her career, Sarah developed her own, unique, idiosyncratic style, producing a vision of the life she lived.
-Living in impoverished conditions but with hope and high ideals, she was affected by the same conditions she painted in her earliest Naive social scenes.
-Creating art for Berman was simply an act of communicating visually about the life she led and the people she knew and observed.
+Inspired by the various textile designs, styles and methods she would work with in the sweatshops and at the earliest stage of her career, Sarah developed a distinctive artistic style, aiming to create a vision of the life she lived.
+At this time, she was living in impoverished conditions.
+She was affected by the same conditions she painted in her earliest Naive social scenes.

 Sarah Berman had little money for art supplies, she collected whatever materials she could find and the majority of her earliest works through this period were completed on brittle and vulnerable paper, or cardboard.
 These works evoke deep visual ties to the hallmarks of self taught naïveté, bordering on Art Brut and acutely falling into what would later be considered as "Outsider Art", long after her death.

 The characteristics of naïve art have an awkward relationship to the formal qualities of painting, especially not respecting the three rules of the perspective (such as defined by the Progressive Painters of the Renaissance):